daniilygarbuzov/p16_Garbuzov_Mitchell_2026/README.md

 and then install the dependencies with pip

 pip install -r requirements.txt
-Finally, you can then run
+Finally, copy .env.example to .env, add your WRDS username, then run doit

-doit

 And that's it!